figgis/yuv.yazi/README.md

 # yuv.yazi

-Yazi plugin for viewing YUV-files and y4m files.
-Defaults to 4:2:0 subsampling for you.
+Yazi plugin for viewing YUV- and y4m-files.
+Defaults to 4:2:0 subsampling for YUV.

 Works by extracting dimensions from filename, like "FourPeople_1280x720_30.yuv" or looking for specif strings like "1080p" in the name. y4m handles this autimatically bot hfor dimensions and format/subsampling.